orchidsoftware/orchid.software/docs/en/docs/attachments.md

 description: Learn how to use Laravel Orchid's Attachments feature to manage and attach files to your application's database.
 Improve your app's user experience and organization with this powerful tool.
 ---

-Files of various formats and extensions related to the recording are attachments.
-Them can be attached to any model via links.
-For this, you need to add a trait:
+Attachments are files of various formats and extensions related to a recording.
+They can be attached to any model in your application by adding the `Attachable` trait to the model and using the `attachment()` relationship.

+For example, to attach files to a `Hostel` model:

 ```php
 namespace App;